List of threatened, endangered and extinct species in the Mariana Islands: Endemic birds

-Significant loses of bird species have likely occurred in the Mariana Islands in the past few millennia.
+Significant losses of bird species have likely occurred in the Mariana Islands in the past few millennia.
 A 1990 excavation of a late Holocene archeological site on Rota revealed the presence of 21 bird species, 12 of which have since become extinct or extirpated from Rota.
 Four of the species were not yet described and extinct: a small probably-flightless duck (Anatidae species), a giant ground-dove (Gallicolumba species), a large parrot (Psittacidae species), and a large parrotfinch (Erythrura).

 The endemic birds on Guam, the southernmost Mariana island, were severely affected by the introduction of the brown tree snake after World War II.
 It has been reported that 11 of Guam's 14 terrestrial birds have become extinct or extirpated from Guam.
 A new tally after taxonomic revisions and the establishment of a population of Guam rail on Cocos Island, indicates there are now 5 of 16 native terrestrial (non-migratory) birds that remain in the wild on Guam: the Micronesian starling, yellow bittern (not endemic), and three endangered birds (Guam rail, Mariana common moorhen and Mariana swiftlet).
 The Guam kingfisher exists only in captivity.